chrisvilla1301/Active-Directory-Lab/README.md

 <br/><img src="https://i.imgur.com/PnCOsSB.png"/>

-Now we're signed in to our Admin account!
+Now we're signed in to our Admin account and you can see it pulled my name from Active Dircetory :

 <br/><img src="https://i.imgur.com/kQ1BpBx.png"/>